English Language Learning

-The English as a Second Language Program at Brewster Academy integrates listening, speaking, reading, writing, thinking, content instruction, and language instruction.
+The English Language Learning (ELL) program at Brewster Academy integrates listening, speaking, reading, writing, thinking, content instruction, and language instruction.
 Cultural heritage and previous language experience of the international students are celebrated as resources in our multidimensional and thematic program.
 Three levels of support are provided: Comprehensive Language Program (CLP), Language Assistance Program (LAP), and enrollment in core classes with an instructional support plan or Language Study Skills (LSS), which is provided in conjunction with the 10th grade curriculum.

 - TOEFL: Test of English as a Foreign Language